alessandro-gentilini/Efficient-RANSAC-for-Point-Cloud-Shape-Detection/README.md

 # Efficient-RANSAC-for-Point-Cloud-Shape-Detection
+Please note that this software is not my own work, this repository is just to try a Linux build of the original software.

+As you can see in the [ReadMe.txt](ReadMe.txt) this software is written by Ruwen Schnabel and Roland Wahl:

+    Copyright 2009 Ruwen Schnabel (schnabel@cs.uni-bonn.de),
+                   Roland Wahl (wahl@cs.uni-bonn.de).

+    This software may be used for research purposes only.

-Linux build of source code from the paper:
+I downloaded it from https://cg.cs.uni-bonn.de/aigaion2root/attachments/Software%20v1.1.zip and it accompains the following paper:

 Ruwen Schnabel, Roland Wahl, and Reinhard Klein "Efficient RANSAC for Point-Cloud Shape Detection"